anony45-everywhere/yt-viewer-bot-using-requests/README.md

 ## Deployment

-The application uses GitHub Actions to run the FastAPI server:
+The application uses separate GitHub Actions workflows for backend and frontend:

-1. Fork or clone this repository
-2. Go to the Actions tab in your repository
-3. Enable workflows if they're not already enabled
-4. Push to the main branch to trigger deployment
-5. The server will start automatically and run continuously
+### Backend Deployment
+1. The backend API runs on GitHub Actions
+2. Automatically deploys when changes are made to:
+   - `app.py`
+   - `youtube_viewer.py`
+   - `requirements.txt`
+3. Access the API at the GitHub Actions runner's URL

+### Frontend Deployment
+1. The frontend is deployed to GitHub Pages
+2. Automatically deploys when changes are made to:
+   - `templates/`
+   - `static/`
+3. Access the frontend at `https://yourusername.github.io/youtube-viewer-api`

-Note: This deployment method is suitable for testing and development.
-For production use, consider using a proper hosting service like:
+Note: For production use, consider using a proper hosting service like:
 - DigitalOcean
 - AWS EC2
 - Google Cloud Run